michaelmarty/UniDec/readme.md

 v.
 7.0.3

+Added check box in UPP to allow all PNG images rather than SVG images, which can improve file sizes.

 Added "Config Data Subbuff" to UPP to allow background subtraction with a curved background in the spreadsheet format.
+Added "Config Data Binevery", "Config Data Lintype", and "Config Data Smoothing" to provide access to other data processing parameters in the spreadsheet format.

 v.7.0.2